MEETING BURLINGTON'S NEEDS

 As an essential service, Burlington Hydro has been hard at work throughout the pandemic.
 You can count on us to deliver continuity of service and provide Burlington with safe, reliable electricity.

 We understand the ongoing hardship that may businesses, families and individuals in our community are experiencing.
-Our customer service representatives are available to work with customers to discuss flexible payment options and provide information about existing COVID-19 support programs to help ease the financial strain.
+Our customer service representatives are available to work with customers to discuss flexible payment options to help ease the financial strain.

 We understand the ongoing stress and financial hardship on many businesses, individuals and families in our community.
-For those struggling to pay their electricity bills, please remember that there are a number of options available in addition to the COVID-19 Energy Assistance Programs (CEAP and CEAP-SB) to assist you:
+For those struggling to pay their electricity bills, please remember that there are a number of options available to assist you:

 - Burlington Hydro will always work with customers to offer payment terms/options for those who are struggling to pay their electricity bills.
 Call us and speak with a Customer Service Representative, Monday – Friday, 8:30 am to 4:30 pm – 905-332-1851